jwodder/rst2json/README.rst

    ``source`` : stripped string
       The name of the input file in which the message was generated.
-If no name can be determined, then this will be the string ``"None"`` in Docutils 0.16 and the empty string in later versions.
+If no name can be determined, then this will be the empty string.

    ``line`` : integer or ``null``
       The line of the input file at which the message was generated, or